Travel

 CRFT Wines: One of the Best wineries in South Australia

 CRFT Wines’ winery and tasting rooms are based within its stunning organic Arranmore property in Piccadilly Valley.
 You’ll find the tasting room inside a converted 1900’s shearing shed and stables, where you can make your way through five CRFT small-batch wines while nibbling at a grazing plate stacked with local produce.
-There’s a roaring fireplace for cold days, and a terrace bar for when the sun’s shining, and you can also grab wines by the glass and takeaway bottles.
+There’s a roaring fireplace to snuggled beside on cold days, and a terrace bar for when the sun’s shining, and you can also grab wines by the glass and takeaway bottles too.

 McClaren Vale